 - Our website make no money, which means we can’t pay our contributors.
 We’re 100% dependent on the enthusiasm and goodwill of our contributors.

-- Due to our contributor policies, if we can’t find a contributor with a certain disability, that disability isn’t discussed.
+- Due to our policies, if we can’t find a contributor with a certain disability, that disability isn’t discussed in-depth.

-- Due to sheer variety in disabilities and our limited time—all editors have day jobs and work on this website in our spare time without compensation—we’re unfortunately limited in how proactive we can be in seeking out new contributors.
+- We make an effort to reach out to people with underrepresented disabilities, but due to sheer variety in disabilities and our limited time — all editors have day jobs and work on this website in our spare time without compensation — we’re unfortunately limited in how proactive we can be in seeking out new contributors.

 - Certain disabilities (for example: mental illnesses, autism, blindness) are depicted in children’s literature far more often than others (for example: fibromyalgia, scoliosis, cystic fibrosis), which means we have more books to review and more problematic tropes to discuss.

-- You featured Z on your website, but Z is not a disability.
+- You featured (condition) on your website, but (condition) is not a disability.

 If you only want to see content relating to a certain disability, that’s your prerogative.
 Use the tags or search functions to your heart’s desire.
 However, we don’t take kindly to people disparaging our contributors or their experiences.